-- Masks are required for everyone on campus until further notice. - > Check your AIAM email regularly for important communications from faculty and administration. - ➤ When coming on campus, DO NOT park in front of any space with a sign.
+- > Masks are no longer required in administrative areas and classrooms; however, they are strongly recommended.
+Please be respectful of each other.
+If someone is masked, please ask if they would feel more comfortable with you being masked also. - In the Clinic, it is up to the client and the clinician if they are masked.
+Mindbody indicated if a clinician (Massage, Acupuncture, and Reflexology) requires masks or not in their treatment room and all of their clients will be required to wear a mask If one wants to be masked and wants the other to be masked, they will both be masked.
+It will be up to the masked person if they are both masked or not. - > Check your AIAM email regularly for important communications from faculty and administration. - > When coming on campus, DO NOT park in front of any space with a sign.
 You will be towed. - > Students are responsible for communicating directly with the manufacturer on all warranty-related issues for the laptop computer.
 If the laptop computer is purchased through AIAM, students are responsible to replace the item(s) at full cost if lost, stolen, or damaged beyond repair or outside of the warranty.